hrsh7th/nvim-cmp/README.md

 #### enabled (type: fun(): boolean|boolean)

-The function or boolean value to specify all cmp's features enabled or not.
+A boolean value, or a function returning a boolean, that specifies whether to enable nvim-cmp's features or not.

 Default: